magento/merchdocs/src/cms/media-gallery-asset-management.md

 Assets can be used extensively throughout the Admin, such as [add or edit a page][add-edit-page], [create or edit a category][create-edit-category], or [insert images from the Content Editor][editor-insert-media].

-1. Access the Enhanced Media Gallery from an area that allows you to use media assets.
+1. Access the new Media Gallery from an area that allows you to use media assets.

 1. Select the asset, then click <span class="btn">Add Selected</span>.